SentioProberDev/SentioProberControl/README.md

 ## Instructions for package maintainer (updating the package)

+*The following instructions are for creating a new release of the package.
+If you only want to use the package you do not need to do this!
+Just follow the instructions listed above for installing an existing package.*

 1.)
 Get the latest version of setuptools and wheel:

 ```python -m pip install --user --upgrade setuptools wheel```